 Synthetic Vitamin B7 – Synthetic B7 is produced using fumaric acid.

 Natural Vitamin B9 – This B vitamin exists in food as folate and is very important in the creation and repair of DNA, thus the vital importance of this vitamin before and during pregnancy.

-Synthetic Vitamin B9 – Folic acid doesn’t exist in food, is crystalline, and is not easily absorbed despite the large amounts that are added to vitamins and supplements.
+Synthetic Vitamin B9 – Folic acid doesn’t exist in natural foods, is crystalline, and is not easily absorbed despite the large amounts that are added to vitamins and supplements.
 It comes from petroleum derivatives, acids, and acetylene.

-Natural Vitamin B12 – Cobalamin B12 is only created by micro-organisms like the bacteria that grow in soil and our intestines, as well as some micro-algae and perhaps seaweed.
+Natural Vitamin B12 – Cobalamin B12 is only created by micro-organisms like the bacteria that grow in soil and our intestines, as well as some micro-algae and perhaps some seaweed species.

-Synthetic Choline – Choline chloride or choline bitartrate are made using ethylene, ammonia, and hydrochloric acid or tartaric acid.
+Synthetic Choline – Choline chloride or choline bitartrate is made using ethylene, ammonia, and hydrochloric acid or tartaric acid.
 It is not bound to phosphate.

 Natural Vitamin C – This vitamin is readily available in citrus, red bell peppers, berries, and many more fruits and vegetables.
-In nature it is combined with flavonoids and phytonutrients that help in absorption.
+In nature it is combined with flavonoids and phytonutrients that help in its absorption and use.

 Natural Vitamin D – Technically this one isn’t always thought of as a vitamin since we make it ourselves.
 Mushrooms, yeast, and lichen produce vitamin D when exposed to sunlight.
 Humans do too.
 A daily dose of about 20 minutes of sunlight provides all we need.
 Vitamin D3 is the most effective kind, the same that comes from our own skin and lichen.
 Mushrooms and yeast often yield D2.

 Synthetic Vitamin D – To mimic the natural production we find in our skin, scientists irradiate animal fat to stimulate vitamin D3 synthesis.
 They usually use lanolin, the waxy secretions from sheep skin that keeps wool dry.

-Natural Vitamin E – Vitamin E actually refers to eight different fat soluble compounds and it acts as an antioxidant that protects fats from oxidation.
-The most biologically active form is found in grains, seeds, and the oils from these.
+Natural Vitamin E – Vitamin E actually refers to 8 different fat soluble compounds and it acts as an antioxidant that protects fats from oxidation.
+The most biologically active form is found in grains, seeds, and the oils from grains and seeds.

 Synthetic Vitamin E – The synthetic dl-alpha tocopherol is created using refined oils, trimethylhydroquinone, and isophytol.
 It is not as easily absorbed, doesn’t stay as long in tissues, and is quickly dispelled like a toxin or unknown chemical.

-Synthetic Vitamin K – Synthetic vitamin K, menadione, comes from coal tar derivatives, genetically modified and hydrogenated soybean oil, and uses hydrochloric acid and nickel.
+Synthetic Vitamin K – Synthetic vitamin K, menadione, comes from coal tar derivatives and genetically modified and hydrogenated soybean oil, and uses hydrochloric acid and nickel.
 It is considered highly toxic and damages the immune system.

-Avoid supplements that use words ending in -ide, acid, or that use the “dl” before the name.
+Avoid supplements that use words ending in -acid, -ide, and sometimes -ate or that use the “dl” before the name.

 Minerals should be from whole foods as well as often as possible.
-They are not considered organic materials as they come initially from the earth, but plants incorporate them into their systems and combine them with organic compounds.
-This is how our bodies know them and incorporate them as well.
-Minerals are combined with proteins to form enzymes or to aid in the movement of oxygen.
-Get minerals from plant sources as much as possible too.
-Your body is begging you for the vitamins and minerals it knows.
+They are not considered organic materials as they come initially from the earth, but plants incorporate minerals into their systems and combine them with organic compounds.
+This is how our bodies know them and incorporate them into our systems as well.
+Minerals are often combined with proteins to form enzymes.
+Your body is begging you for the vitamins and minerals it knows, loves, and misses terribly.